(Im-)Balance

 James Edward Hansen is an American adjunct professor and speaks out about climate change.

-Our planet, Earth, is facing severe climate imbalances due to the extended abuse during the past few centuries.
-The average temperature of the planet has a predicted rise of up to 5 °C over the next century due to climate change.
 These temperature change can prove to be very dangerous in the future.
 Global warming is an issue haunting several countries of the world.
 With the constant increase of greenhouse gases the situation is expected to worsen.

 “By the time we see that climate change is really bad, your ability to fix it is extremely limited.
 The carbon gets up there, but the heating effect is delayed.
 And then the effect of that heat on the species and ecosystem is delayed.
 That means that even when you turn virtuous, things are actually going to get worse for quite a while.”